Table of Contents

 Reservoir of the Borrelia

-- A couple of hundred vertebrate species are potential hosts for the vectors (hard ticks).
+- A couple hundred vertebrate species are potential hosts for the hard ticks

 Path of infection and pathogenesis of the Lyme Borreliosis